Noise Control Programs

 - Regulatory Compliance – Meet OSHA 1910.95 requirements and avoid costly fines, citations, and enforcement actions.

-- Worker Health & Safety – Prevent permanent hearing loss, tinnitus, and safety incidents caused by miscommunication.
+- Worker Health & Safety – Prevent permanent hearing loss, tinnitus, and safety incidents caused by poor communication.

 - Risk Reduction – Minimize workers’ compensation claims and lower insurance costs tied to occupational hearing loss.